NeoResearch/milp_bft_failures_attacks/README.md

 You can configure solver by modifying file directly modifying the Python file (following [python-mip guidelines](https://docs.python-mip.com])) or calling it with arguments, as detailed on the [dBFT 2.0 README](dbft2.0/README.md) or [dBFT 3.0 README](dbft3.0/README.md);

-### Generating a model with AMPL (deprecated - but still works as a didatic example)
+### Generating a model with AMPL (deprecated - but still works as a didatic example for dBFT 1.0, dBFT 2.0 and dBFT 3.0)

 If you want to generate a model for dBFT 1.0, dBFT 2.0 and dBFT 3.0 we suggest the following commands for converting (examples on dBFT 1.0):